Best EVER Creamy Stovetop Mac and Cheese

 I’ve tried countless mac and cheese recipes over the years and never found one that I truly loved.
 This recipe though is absolutely foolproof and it turns out wonderfully creamy every time.

+I am so very happy to have a new favorite dinner and my kids are pretty excited about it too.
 I’ve made this creamy mac and cheese at least a half dozen times over the past few months and we absolutely love it.

 The recipe below is loosely adapted from a mac and cheese recipe that I found over on Cookie & Kate.
 The spices here are the game-changer – adding the garlic, onion, ground mustard, and a pinch of cayenne makes such a lovely difference.